Bob Arrington Founder, President, Funeral Director/Embalmer

 Clifford Ray Walker Jr Funeral Director, Media and Technology

-Cliff is a Certified Crematory Operator and is actively seeking his Funeral Director’s license.
+Cliff is a Funeral Director and Certified Crematory Operator.
 He recently graduated from John A. Gupton Mortuary College in Nashville and has been working in funeral service since 2014.

 Born in Louisiana, Cliff and his family moved to Jackson when he was three years old to minister at The Calvary Church in Jackson.
 He is very versatile in technology, music, and videography.
 Cliff designs and oversees audio and video presentations for all funeral services.